proin/GoogleDevelopersLive_API/README.md

 ## About

-* category.php : You can get list of categories.
+* category.php : It contains list of Google Developers Live categories.
-* browse.php : You can get list of shows in selected category.
+* browse.php : Returns a list of shows that match the API request parameters.
-* shows.php	 : You can get video information.
+* shows.php	 : There are some information about selected YouTube Video.

 ## Usage

 ### Step 1.
-Get list of categories from category.php
+Get list of categories from `category.php`.

 ##### HTTP request